Javid912/Entire_website_data_scraper/web_scraper/README.md

-# KIJUFI Web Scraper & Dashboard
+# Entire Website Data Scraper & Dashboard

-A production-ready web scraping and dashboard solution for https://kijufi.de/ using Scrapy, Playwright, and Flask.
+A production-ready, Dockerized web scraping and dashboard solution for any website using Scrapy, Playwright, and Flask.
 Easily run and manage scrapes, view results, and download data in JSON or CSV format.

 ## Features
 - Scrape the entire website or a single page